RogerCL24/Web-Scraping/README.md

 # Web-Scraping
-Web scraping program to gather Amazon's and Ebay's prices and store them in a Mysql DB
+Web scraping program to gather Amazon's and Ebay's prices and store them in a Mysql DB to compare prices